Easiest Medical Schools to Get Into in 2024

 Without accreditation, your MD degree may not be enough to qualify you for residency programs or US/state licensure.
 You should always make sure that whichever school you attend has been accredited by the LCME as a base standard before applying.

 If your target school is highly competitive, it may be a good idea to take a serious look at your application materials.
-Hiring an experienced med school admissions coach can help you to strengthen your overall application and get you accepted into your dream school.
+Working with an experienced med school admissions coach can help you strengthen your application and get into your dream school.

 How to Know If a Med School Is Good